 I would argue a regret is simply a mistake that we haven’t learned the proper lesson from yet.
 Often, we regret because we did something so cataclysmic that it’s difficult to learn the appropriate lesson.
-But often, we regret not because our actions were so heinous, but simply because we lack the imagination to pull something productive out of them.
+But often, we regret not because our actions were so heinous, but simply because we lack the imagination to pull some productive meaning out of them.

 Learning from our mistakes is such a fundamental component of not being a shitty person, that I don’t even know where to start.
-But let’s put it this way: if you do something wrong, but you learn from it, then suddenly that mistake becomes helpful.
-Developing a habit of learning from our failures is like this magical elixir that transmutes all of the embarrassing cringey shit of our lives into making us better.
+But let’s put it this way: if you do something wrong, but you learn from it, then suddenly that mistake becomes helpful.5 Developing a habit of learning from our failures is like this magical elixir that transmutes all of the embarrassing cringey shit of our lives into making us better.
 And while that might not remove all our negative feelings, it certainly prevents things from getting worse.

 Regret serves an adaptive purpose.
 It can help us or hurt us.
 When we feel regret, we can either wallow in our past mistakes or we can take steps to ensure we don’t repeat our past mistakes.